 Right from the start, I notice how the elders who are counseling Mary actually insult her.
 She is so overwhelmed with grief that she is considering turning the car on in the garage and “just going to sleep,” and one elder says that grief can cause “irrational thoughts.”
 He then talks about how Satan takes advantage of tragic events to “cause one to falter spiritually.”

 Within the first minute, she has already been called irrational and is told that she has “faltered spiritually.”
 How do these words help her fragile emotional state?
-When someone is suicidal they need an immediate reason to keep living, to keep moving forward.
+When someone is suicidal, they need an immediate reason to keep living, to keep moving forward.
 Telling them that they’re irrational and faltering spiritually will only make them feel worse about themselves!
-Not only do they feel bad about whatever is causing them to be suicidal, now they’ll also feel bad about not being strong spiritually.
-Mary here is being told that she’s failing at every turn.

 The lead elder goes on to point out how Job had “a loathing for life,” and mentions that he had “wild thoughts, like you have.”
 Everything they say is one insult after another; her thoughts are now wild as well as irrational, and causing her to fail.
 In other words, she’s just a crazy person, and a failure at that!